Blog Photography Styling + Affordable Props

 And maybe, you are- and that’s awesome too!

-If you’re just staring a blog and getting into photography, it might feel a bit overwhelming.
+If you’re just starting a blog and getting into photography, it might feel a bit overwhelming.
 You want your pictures to look a certain way NOW, without realizing that it’s actually a process and you will have to learn a few things.
 Here’s where the “fake till you make it” attitude comes in.

 One thing I get asked at least once a day is the marble background I use.
-I get comments saying “oh in love with your counter top!” all the time.
+I get comments saying “oh in love with your countertop!” all the time.
 No. It’s just a piece of plastic.

 This is how I created my “infinite” marble background.
 Super professional, isn’t it?
 The only thing that you have to be careful with this is the white balance as with marble papers like this one, it can change throughout the image.

 Full disclosure: this post was previously published, but I made some changes and added a few points.